gongxh13/openfunction-demo/function-dapr/invoke/README.md

 # Deployment
 ## Deployment from function
-`kubedtl apply -f deploy-from.yaml`
+`kubectl apply -f deploy-from.yaml`
 ## Deployment to function
-`kubedtl apply -f deploy-to.yaml`
+`kubectl apply -f deploy-to.yaml`

 # Access function
 ## You can observe the process of a function with the following command: